ISSN: 2690-5752

 Psychological behaviorism purports to explain human and animal behavior in terms of external physical stimuli, responses, learning histories, and reinforcements, in which case learning becomes regimented instruction, or the ‘putting in’ of information into the passive minds of the ignorant masses, especially during the present pandemic [22].
 Behavioris the computed response of the system or organism to various stimuli or inputs, whether internal or external, conscious or subconscious, overt or covert, and voluntary or involuntary [23].
 In human beings, virtually all complex behaviour is presumed to be acquired or programmed.

-Outcomes of the Tabula Rasa Myth During the COVID – 19 Include
+of the COVID – 19 pandemic.

 c.
-Mindlessness: Since human beings are considered as soulless and thoughtless creatures, prescribed and proscribed behaviours are enforced by more knowledgeable others[24].
+Mindlessness: Since human beings are considered as soulless

 Human rights violations during COVID–19 will be highlighted through; censorship, right to health, discrimination and xenophobia, suppression of information, harassment and intimidation, disproportionate border control and quarantine, right to privacy, and stigmatization.